 After a leisurely start to the day, we will visit a large milk factory near Rewari, then continue to Indira Ghandi airport on the outskirts of Delhi to catch a short flight to Ludhiana in the centre of one of the main agricultural areas of the Punjab.

-The Punjab is considered to be one of the most fertile regions on Earth.
+The Punjab is considered to be one of the most fertile regions on earth.
 Both East and West Punjab produce a relatively high proportion of India and Pakistan’s food output respectively.
-The region has been used for extensive wheat farming, in addition rice, cotton, sugarcane, fruit, and vegetables are grown.
+The region has been used for extensive wheat farming, while rice, cotton, sugarcane, fruit, and vegetables are grown.

-Both Indian and Pakistani Punjab are considered to have the best infrastructure of their respective countries.
-Indian Punjab has been estimated to be the second richest state in India and is called ‘the Granary’ or ‘Bread Basket’ of India.
+Indian Punjab has been estimated to be the second richest state in India and is called ‘the granary’ or ‘bread basket’ of India.

-Over the next few days we have farm and scenic visits in the Ludhiana and Chandigarh areas of the Indian Punjab.
-We also visit the Punjab Agricultural University in Ludhiana and meet with researchers – some of whom having studied in Australia.
+In the morning we will visit the Punjab Agricultural University in Ludhiana and meet with researchers – some of whom having studied in Australia.